mchaisso/phasedsv/README.md

    2.2.
 Create assembly parameter file.
    The assembly parameter file describing the source data for the file, with key=value format for assigning variables in BASH.
 This requires the following keys:
-      `REF`   : The full path to the reference reads are aligned to.
+      `REF`   : The full path to the reference.
+It must be indexed by samtools faidx.
       `BAMS`  : The path to the bam file of file names.
 This is one line per bam, with the full path to the file.
       `VCF`   : The VCF file that has the phased SNVs.
       `SAMPLE`: The name of the sample that is being assembled (the sample ID in the VCF file).
       `DEST`  : The top level directory where the assemblies, alignments, and records will go.

+	 If you are assembling pooling parental reads, the

+    `FABAMS`  : Full path to the father read fofn.
+    `MOBAMS`  : Full path to mother read fofn.
+    `FA`      : Sample ID of the father.
+This must be the same as the entry in the VCF.
+    `MO`      : Sample ID of the mother.
+    `MO_INHERIT` : Path to the bgzip&tabix indexed regions inherited
+    from the mother.
+		`FA_INHERIT` : Path to the bgzip&tabix indexed regions inherited
+    from the mother.

+The MO_INHERIT and FA_INHERIT .bed.gz files can be created with the following command:
+`hgsvg/phasing/DetermineInheritance.sh  --vcf phasing.vcf.gz --child
+HG00733 --fa HG00731 --mo HG00732 --faBed fa.bed --moBed mo.bed`
+This will create fa.bed.gz, and mo.bed.gz

   An example file is given in assembly_parameters.template.

   If you are assembling sample HGSVG data you will have to